 - Accessibility: The image many people have in mind when it comes to AVs is one of sleek, high-tech vehicles straight from a science-fiction movie.
 To meet the needs of passengers with disabilities, however, AVs need to be more than stylish—they need to be accessible and equipped to transport wheelchairs.
 This ease-of-use should be implemented from the beginning.

 - Convenience: Understandably, the AVs being tested today are programmed to drive conservatively and cautiously, obeying every letter of the law.
 This style of driving is unrealistic and slow, resulting in frustrated motorists.
-AVs of the future need to drive more like humans, and also be able to deal with unexpected human behaviour.
+AVs of the future need to drive more like humans, and be able to deal with unexpected human behavior.

 AI Improves Quality of Life

-AI is also set to improve the lives of people living with disability in a more direct manner.
+AI is also set to improve the lives of people living with disabilities in a more direct manner.
 For example, Seeing AI is a talking camera app created by Microsoft that can narrate the world for blind users.
 The proliferation of hands-free smart speakers is another form of AI that can change lives.
-Virtual assistant products like Google Home and Amazon Echo allow users to search the web, ask questions, set reminders and more using nothing but their voices.
-Integrating these technologies into the transit system, both in vehicles and at stations, is an as-yet untapped opportunity to improve the lives of disabled travellers.
+Virtual assistant products like Google Home and Amazon Echo allow users to search the web, ask questions, set reminders, and more using nothing but their voices.
+Integrating these technologies into the transit system, both in vehicles and at stations, is an as-yet untapped opportunity to improve the lives of disabled travelers.

 When it comes to advancements in autonomous vehicle technology and artificial intelligence, the conversation tends to focus on benefits to non-disabled passengers.
 It is important to consider the massive benefits that these technologies can have for paratransit customers as well, and make plans to implement them from the early stages of the AI and AV revolution.